AJnsm/Stator/vignette/Vignette.md

 (Note that for this crude selection of genes and cells, the PCA embedding of the cells is a bit useless.
 In practice, gene selection would at least in part be based QC metrics like high variance *etc.*, which Stator can automatically apply when running in `expression` mode.)

-To find exactly which d-tuples make up the Globin positive state, the file `states_output/` lists exactly which cluster each d-tuple ended up in:
+To find exactly which d-tuples make up the *Hb+* state, the file `states_output/` lists exactly which cluster each d-tuple ended up in:

 ```bash
 $ cat states_output/top_DTuples_withStatesFromCut.csv | cut -d '[' -f3